nextcloud-snap/nextcloud-snap/README.md

-# Nextcloud-snap, your Nextcloud in a Snap
+# Nextcloud in a snap
 Nextcloud server packaged as a Snap.
 It consists of:

 - Nextcloud 25